datakind/edvise-ui/README.md

 And in a separate terminal run:
 <code>php artisan serve</code>

+Optionally install the React Dev Tools: https://chromewebstore.google.com/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en

+Use console.log() and fn+12 to open chrome dev panel.

+## Styling

+Similar to Python's Black, you can use run `./vendor/bin/pint` to autoformat your PHP.

 ### Notes on files and locations of interest

 * routes/web.php is the main entrypoint to define all routes and available functions.